thebkv/bkv/Profile_Ezekiel.md

 Some called him the Watchman.
 Some avoided him, afraid he could see right through them.

-Yet no one, not even the Babylonians, shrugged him off.
+Yet no one—not even the Babylonians—shrugged him off.

 ---